PulsePoint: AED Registry

 Along with the intention of getting CPR started faster and more often, a key objective of the PulsePoint Respond app is to inform those near a cardiac arrest event of the location of Automated External Defibrillators (AED) in the immediate vicinity of the victim.
-To accomplish this, the PulsePoint Foundation maintains an on‑demand (cloud-based) registry of AED locations and encourages anyone to contribute device locations.
+To accomplish this, the PulsePoint Foundation maintains the National Emergency AED + Resource (NEAR) Registry and encourages those who own or manage AEDs to contribute device locations.
 This crowdsourced AED location information is subsequently reviewed by local public safety agencies with support from the foundation.
-Approved AEDs are then shown to responders and dispatchers during cardiac emergencies via the PulsePoint AED Registry API.
+Approved AEDs are then shown to responders and dispatchers during cardiac emergencies via the NEAR Registry API.
 All aspects of the registry are provided free of charge.

 On April 12, 2017, the PulsePoint Foundation announced a partnership with Priority Dispatch Corporation to allow dispatchers to inform callers of the location of nearby AEDs when the Medical Priority Dispatch System deemed them necessary.
-The PulsePoint AED registry is FirstNet Certified for use in emergency communications centers in the United States.
+Additional emergency dispatch systems protocol vendors followed including APCO Intellicomm and Total Response.
+The NEAR Registry is FirstNet Certified for use in emergency communications centers in the United States.

 In June 2019 PulsePoint extended the registry to include other collocated resources including naloxone (e.g., Narcan®) and epinephrine (e.g., EpiPen®), along with bleeding control kits.
+Beginning in August, 2026 these resources could be registered at any location, paired with an AED, or on their own.